thedrituss/OBSIDIAN/LINUX/APUNTES/dev.md

 `/dev` (Virtual Device Interface)

-- A virtual [[file systems]] that represents hardware devices as files.
+- A virtual [[Sistemas de Archivos]] that represents hardware devices as files.
 - Allows de OS to interact with hardware devices using standard file operations.

 - Common Device Files: